 - night workers' normal hours of work do not exceed an average of eight hours in any 24-hour period (reg.6(1)) or, where the work involves special hazards or heavy physical or mental strain, night workers do not work for more than eight hours in any 24-hour period (reg.6(7));

 - no young worker works between 10pm and 6am, or between 11pm and 7am if the contract requires him or her to work after 10pm (reg.6A);

 - night workers (including young workers) have the opportunity of a free health assessment before commencing night work, and throughout employment as a night worker (reg.7).

 These records must be maintained for each applicable worker for two years from the date on which they were made.
-A failure to keep such records is an offence for which the penalty on summary conviction is a fine of up to £5,000.
+A failure to keep such records is an offence for which the penalty in England and Wales is an unlimited fine.